Sigourney Weaver: 1980s: Stardom and acclaim

 Weaver appeared in an off-Broadway production of Durang's comedy Beyond Therapy in 1981, which was directed by then-fledgling director Jerry Zaks.
 She next appeared opposite Mel Gibson as British Embassy officer Jill Bryant in the Peter Weir directed romantic drama The Year of Living Dangerously (1982) which was released to critical acclaim.
 Roger Ebert opined, "Weaver has a less interesting role but is always an interesting actress".
 In 1984 she returned to Broadway acting in the David Rabe play Hurlyburly acting opposite William Hurt, Harvey Keitel, Cynthia Nixon, Jerry Stiller, Ron Silver, and Judith Ivey.
 The production was directed by Mike Nichols with Weaver taking on the role of Darlene, a scatterbrained photojournalist who gets involved with two roommates.
 The role earned Weaver a nomination for the Tony Award for Best Actress in a Play.
 That same year she took the female leading role Dana Barrett in the comedy films Ghostbusters (1984) and reprised her role in Ghostbusters II (1989) acting alongside Bill Murray, Dan Aykroyd and Harold Ramis.

 Weaver reprised the role of Ellen Ripley seven years later in the sequel to Alien, similarly titled Aliens (1986) directed by James Cameron.
 Critic Roger Ebert wrote "Weaver, who is onscreen almost all the time, comes through with a very strong, sympathetic performance: She's the thread that holds everything together."
 Variety said that, at that point, she was the only actress who could "open" an action movie.
 For Aliens, she won the Saturn Award for Best Actress and earned her first nominations for the Academy Award for Best Actress and the Golden Globe Award for Best Actress in a Motion Picture – Drama.

 In 1988, Weaver starred as primatologist Dian Fossey in the biographical drama Gorillas in the Mist.
-The same year, she appeared opposite Harrison Ford in a supporting role as main antagonist Katharine Parker in the comedy-drama Working Girl.
-Both these films earned Weaver Golden Globe Awards for Best Actress in a Motion Picture – Drama and Best Supporting Actress – Motion Picture for her two roles that year.
-At the Golden Globes that year, Weaver was one of three actresses to win in Best Actress, alongside Jodie Foster and Shirley MacLaine, in a three-way tie.
+The same year, she appeared opposite Harrison Ford and Melanie Griffith in a supporting role as manipulative corporate executive Katharine Parker in the comedy-drama Working Girl.
+Weaver won two Golden Globe Awards in the same year (Best Actress in a Motion Picture – Drama and Best Supporting Actress – Motion Picture) for both roles.
+Also at the Golden Globes that year, Weaver was one of three actresses to win Best Actress, alongside Jodie Foster and Shirley MacLaine, in a three-way tie.
+She was the first of four actresses (as of 2026) to have won two Golden Globes in the same year.
 Weaver received simultaneous Academy Award nominations in 1988Best Actress for Gorillas in the Mist and Best Supporting Actress for Working Girl.
-She was the first of four actresses (as of 2023) to have won two Golden Globes in the same year.
+She lost both nominations.